How To Merge and Combine Excel Files

 Excel Advanced Copy and Paste Functions

-If you didn’t notice the difference in the images above, you see that the basic paste option placed the content in the new spreadsheet’s current format.
+If you did not notice the difference in the images above, you see that the basic paste option placed the content in the new spreadsheet’s current format.
 More specifically, the cell widths were the same in the pasted spreadsheet whereas they were different in the original.
 This scenario demonstrates the potential need for advanced copy-and-paste functions.
 Sometimes, you need to keep the source’s layout and formatting or just require the formulas to paste into an existing layout.
 Other times, you need the column width to match or a linked picture to remain linked.
 The list goes on, but you get the idea.

 The Advanced Paste Options in Excel